-Using uSiteBuilder can have some performance issues on really big websites, so in some circumstances, you may want to consider other alternatives.
-In today’s guide, we’re going to cover USync.
-A free Nuget package that will allow you back-up your Umbraco settings to your webroot.
-Using uSync we store things like document types, data types, templates and media file definitions.
+In today's guide, we're going to cover uSync.
+A free Nuget package that will allow you to back-up your Umbraco settings to your webroot.
+Using uSync we store things like document types, data types, templates, and media file definitions.

-From here make sure you have ‘Automatic’ set if you want and from here you can do an import from an existing site, or, an export to save your data to disk.
-After hitting export for example, in your webroot you should see a folder called ‘uSync’.
+From here make sure you have 'Automatic' set if you want and from here you can do an import from an existing site, or, an export to save your data to disk.
+After exporting, within your webroot you should see a folder called 'uSync'.
 Under here you will see a list of folders for the various data-types that have been saved.

 So for example, a document type definition would look like this:

 Using this file you could then simply copy this config onto your production server that had uSync installed and the page type would automatically install on application start-up.
 All the events are fired from Jumoo.uSync.BackOffice.Events.

 In today's guide we have covered what uSync is and how it can be used to export and import your database changes to your Umbraco webroot. uSync is a great little utility to back-up Syncing Umbraco database config to disk and back. uSync combined with a file transfer app like Sugarsync or dropbox means you can update one Umbraco install and have all the other automatically update as well, all without doing a code deploy.
 There are pros and con's to this approach.
 On one hand the back-up and sync feature is really good. uSync however is not a plug-in to enable code first.
 Document types cannot be defined in code, using uSync cannot help enable out of the box strongly-typed data models.